JuliaLogging/LoggingExtras.jl/README.md

  - *Demux*: There is only one possible Demux Logger. and it is central to log routing.
 It acts as a hub that recieves 1 log message, and then sends copies of it to all its child loggers.
 Like iin the diagram above, it can be composed with Filters to control what goes where.

 This is a basically full taxonomy of all compositional loggers.
-Other than `Sinks`, this package implements the full set.
+This package implements the full set.
 So you shouldn't need to build your own routing components, just configure the ones included in this package.

 It is worth understanding the idea of logging purity.
 The loggers defined in this package are all pure.